Donate

 Meetings of states parties

-Jamaica participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Jamaica participated in the first meeting of states parties to the TPNW in 2022.
 “While our treaty is new, it is a clear demonstration of the belief of the majority of the world that there is neither a legal nor moral justification for the development, possession, reliance on or use of nuclear weapons in any context,” it said.

 TPNW negotiations